Earned Income Tax Credit; Do I Qualify?

 How to Claim EITC

 To claim the EITC, taxpayers need to file a Form 1040, 1040A or 1040EZ.
 If a taxpayer is claiming the EITC with a qualifying child, the Schedule EIC must be completed and attached to the tax return.
-Schedule EIC provides the IRS with information about the qualifying children, including their names, ages, SSNs, relationship to the taxpayer and the amount of time they lived with the taxpayer during the year.
+Schedule EIC provides the IRS with information about the qualifying child or children, including their names, ages, SSNs, relationship to the taxpayer and the amount of time they lived with the taxpayer during the year.

 How to Get Tax Help